o1-labs/rfcs/0010-zkvm-keccak.md

 ## Motivation

-One component of the Optimism stack system is the pre-image data oracle which is responsible for getting information about the EVM into the MIPS world.
+One component of the Optimism stack system is the pre-image data oracle which is responsible for getting information about the chains.
 The OP stack currently uses the existing ledger which is built on top of Keccak hashes as a baseline.

 Having a dedicated chip inside Kimchi to prove correct computation of Keccak hashes from pre-image data (blocks) will result in a more efficient design of the MIPS zkVM as a whole, meeting the performance goals of the [OP RFP](https://github.com/ethereum-optimism/ecosystem-contributions/issues/61#issuecomment-1611488039).